 The following report, dated October 18, 1920, was filed by the keeper of Yaquina Head Lighthouse.
 “Last night lightning struck the office and storeroom building.
 It tore off the copper, lead, and shingles where the roof joins on to the tower; it struck all four corners and followed the water pipes down to the ground and shattered tiles that the pipes run into.
 It also tore off the molding in the hallway.
 It struck another place near the ground and scorched and blackened the paint and tore up the ground about 6 feet.”
 The office and storeroom are housed in a small brick building connected to the base of the tower by a passageway.
-The building was not equipped with a lightning rod, as it was thought that the rod on the tower would provide sufficient protection, but after this incident, one was installed.
+This structure was not equipped with a lightning rod, as it was thought that the rod atop the much taller lighthouse would provide sufficient protection, but after this incident, one was installed.

-In 1899, the Lighthouse Board requested funds to construct an additional dwelling for the keepers, but the allocation was not made until 1919.
+In 1899, the Lighthouse Board requested funds to construct an additional dwelling for the keepers, but despite repeated requests, the allocation was not made until 1919.
 By this time, the second assistant had moved out of the duplex and was living in a storehouse.
-No bids were submitted in 1920 for constructing the building, and when the work was readvertised the following year, the received bids were rejected for being excessive.
+No bids were submitted when the construction of the new dwelling was first advertised in 1920, and when the work was readvertised the following year, all the received bids were rejected for being excessive.
 A modified bid was finally accepted in 1922, and a one-story residence with a concrete basement was completed that year.
 The new dwelling, built east of the original duplex, can be seen in this postcard.
 The historic duplex was torn down in 1938 and replaced by a smaller dwelling.

-In the 1920s, Keeper William Smith went into town with his family leaving assistants Herbert Higgins and Frank Story in charge.
+Another story circulating as an explanation of the station’s ghost was told by Keeper William Smith’s granddaughter-in-law.
+In the 1920s, Keeper William Smith reportedly went into town with his family leaving assistants Herbert Higgins and Frank Story in charge.
 Higgins fell ill, and Story got drunk.
 Seeing that Story had not tended the light, Higgins got out of bed and climbed the tower only to collapse on the landing near the lantern room.

 Yaquina Head Lighthouse has always been popular with visitors, whether seen or unseen.
 Keeper Zenor reported at times he would have up to 600 visitors in a day.
-In 1938, with close to 12,000 visitors, it was the fourth-most-visited lighthouse in the United States.
+In 1938, with close to 12,000 visitors, Yaquina Head was the fourth-most-visited lighthouse in the United States.
 Taking pride in what was considered one of the best maintained lighthouses on the West Coast, keepers requested visitors to take off their shoes before they crossed the marble rotunda and climbed the 114 stairs.
-After retiring following twenty-six years of service, Zenor was known to have said he could never understand people’s fascination with lighthouses.
+After retiring following twenty-six years of service and hosting over 100,00 visitors, Zenor was known to have said he could never understand people’s fascination with lighthouses.

 The station was electrified in 1933 and then automated on May 1, 1966, allowing the last two Coast Guard keepers to leave the station.
 The two keeper’s dwellings, which had been boarded up and abandoned, were demolished in 1984.
 The original lens is still in place, but is now illuminated with an electric bulb.
 Since 1939, the light has had a signature of two seconds on, two seconds off, two seconds on, then fourteen seconds off.

 Mysterious occurrences continued to happen at Yaquina Head after its keepers left.
-In 1998, Buddy, a five-year-old German shepherd, was taking a late rainy night walk with his master near the lighthouse when the dog fell over a cliff.
+In 1998, a person was taking Buddy, a five-year-old German shepherd, on a rainy night walk near the lighthouse when the dog fell over a cliff.
 Rescue workers were called out and could hear the dog barking on the beach below.
 After surveying the scene with search lights, it was determined that the only way to retrieve the dog was to rappel down the cliff.
 While the crew was waiting for additional help to arrive, the dog suddenly appeared uninjured by one of the fire trucks.
 No one could understand how he got up the slippery cliff.

 In 1993, the Coast Guard turned the station over to Yaquina Head Outstanding Natural Area, managed by the Bureau of Land Management (BLM), and visitors were once again allowed to climb the tower, which had been closed to the public for several years.
 Friends of Yaquina Lighthouses works towards the preservation and interpretation of the lighthouse, and a thorough restoration of the tower, costing one million dollars, was completed in 2006.
 The restoration effort focused on repairing or replacing heavily eroded cast-iron pieces at the top of the tower.
 Nationally prominent metalsmith Alex Klahm, of St. Petersburg, Florida, supervised the work and supplied authentic iron and bronze castings to replace the most severely damaged parts.
 The lantern room, previously colored red and green, is now black, its original color.